NO DRAINS – NO TUBES – NO BINDERS – NO GAUZE DRESSINGS!

 The following is a bit lengthy, but if you are in a hurry, you can skip Abdominoplasty – The Recovery – The Way It is Usually Done… describing how the recovery from abdominoplasty typically is in most other practices.
 If you do have the time, I believe it is very important that you understand your options before going forward with this type of surgery.
 There is a lot of information presented below, but it is to your advantage to take a few minutes (maybe more than a few) to read this.
 It is important to compare the recovery I describe below to the way the recovery usually is (Abdominoplasty – The Recovery – The Way It is Usually Done…).

 I use dissolvable sutures in multiple layers.
-They do not need to be removed.
+There are no sutures to be removed.

 DERMABOND™ PRINEO™ Skin Closure System – a half inch wide thin mesh tape impregnated with Dermabond tissue glue covers the wound.
 It is waterproof and feels like nothing at all.
 In two to three weeks it is painlessly peeled off the skin.
 I find that the scars look great, and more importantly, I believe that this type of dressing is not only much easier to take care of because you can shower over it and gauze dressings and tape are not required, but also the waterproof barrier is important in reducing the risk for infection.